(Director Academic Advisory Board)

 An illustrious alumnus of Aligarh Muslim University, Dr. Saleem Akhtar has had a long association of 36 years with his Alma Mater whom he has served too, in the honored capacity of Dean and Chairman of the Faculty of Law.

 A meticulous, astute and tenacious planner, he has been an affiliate of several distinguished bodies and contributed to the configuring of the B.A.
-(LL.B) five years integrated course of their various law schools.
-Over his many years of contribution to legal education in the country, he has played a significant role in the development of academic programmes on intellectual property rights, environmental law, social security legislation, sociology of law, human rights, Hindu law, Muslim law, research methodology, women and law, company law, property law, labour laws, Industrial Disputes Act, clinical legal education and wildlife policy & legislation.
+(LL.B) five years integrated course of various law schools.
+Over his years of contribution to legal education in the country, he has played a significant role in the development of academic programmes on intellectual property rights, environmental law, social security legislation, sociology of law, human rights, Hindu law, Muslim law, research methodology, women and law, company law, property law, labour laws, Industrial Disputes Act, clinical legal education and wildlife policy & legislation.

 With all these accomplishments and eminence, he remains an unassuming, unpretentious and modest person, firmly grounded, believing in hard work.